Stephen Sizer

 Stephen Robert Sizer (born 27 July 1953) is a priest in the Church of England.
 He is banned from serving as a priest until 2030.
 From 1997 to 2017, he was vicar of Christ Church, Virginia Water, in Surrey.

-Sizer is known for his opposition to Christian Zionism, which is the basis of his 2004 PhD thesis and the focus of his published works.
-In October 2012, the Board of Deputies of British Jews lodged a complaint against Sizer with the Church of England under the Clergy Discipline Measure alleging that he had made anti-Semitic statements and published links to anti-Semitic web sites.
+Sizer is known for his opposition to Christian Zionism, which is the basis of his 2003 PhD thesis and the focus of his published works, and for his controversial views about Jews.
+In October 2012, the Board of Deputies of British Jews lodged a complaint against Sizer with the Church of England under the Clergy Discipline Measure alleging that he had made antisemitic statements and published links to antisemitic web sites.
 Although he did not admit culpability, at a conciliation meeting in October 2013 Sizer agreed to have his online web usage monitored.

 In 2015, the Board of Deputies lodged a further complaint against Sizer, this time for posting a link accusing Jews and Israel of responsibility for the 9/11 attacks in the United States.
 He was censured by the Bishop of Guildford, who imposed a complete ban on Sizer's use of all social media for at least six months.

 In 2022, a Church of England tribunal found that his conduct had been "unbecoming to the office and work of a clerk in Holy Orders, in that he provoked and offended the Jewish community" and, by posting a link in 2015 to an article that was "virulently antisemitic in its content", he had "engaged in antisemitic activity".
 In January 2023 Sizer was prohibited from licensed ministry in the Church of England until 2030.

 Biography

 Stephen Sizer was born in Lowestoft in 1953, the son of a carpenter.
 He began his career working for the Department of Health and Social Security (1971–1973) as a supplementary benefits visiting officer in east London.
 From there he went on to study geography (African and Asian studies) at Sussex University, (1973–1976).
 While at university he became a Christian.
 After graduation Sizer worked as a campus director/student counsellor with Agape at the Universities of London, Liverpool and Sussex.
 In 1980, he was accepted for training as a minister in the Church of England and gained a diploma in theology at Trinity College, Bristol.
 In 1983, he was ordained and became an assistant curate in St Leonards-on-Sea, then was appointed rector at St John's, Stoke, Guildford in 1986.
 He gained an MA in Theology from Oxford University in 1994.

+He continued his formal studies and completed a PhD at Oak Hill Theological College (a "biblical training" college for Church of England vicars, accredited by Middlesex University) in 2003.

-After 11 years at St John's, in 1997 he became the vicar of Christ Church, Virginia Water, where he was incumbent until Easter Sunday 2017.
-He continued his formal studies and was awarded a PhD from Oak Hill Theological College in 2003.
+In 1997 he became the vicar of Christ Church, Virginia Water, where he was incumbent until Easter Sunday 2017, when he retired, relocated to the Southampton area and founded a charity, Peacemaker Trust.